 - The Centers for Disease Control and Prevention (CDC) has found through studies that, “the only potentially effective noise control method to reduce students’ or instructors’ noise exposure from gunfire is through the use of noise suppressors that can be attached to the end of the gun barrel.
 However, some states do not permit civilians to use suppressors on firearms.”

-- A 2018 ATF statistical update reported that there are roughly 1.5 million registered suppressors in circulation in the U.S.
+- A 2021 ATF statistical update reported that there are over 2.66 million registered suppressors in circulation in the U.S.

 There are currently 42 states that allow civilians to possess suppressors, following their legalization in Iowa in 2016.
 Also in 2016, Iowa, Michigan, and New Hampshire legalized or expanded the use of suppressors in the field.
 As a result, 40 states now permit their use for hunting.
 Depending on their respective state’s laws, legislators should explore and support legislative opportunities to remove restrictions on suppressors, making them more available for general use.